azagniotov/stubby4j/README.md

 Please keep in mind:
 1. Ensure that the provided `response` body is on one line.
 In other words, no line breaks.
 2. Because stubby4j listens on its own port, due to Ajax same-origin policy the `access-control-allow-origin: *` header has to be sent with HTTP response.
+In other words, if your web app running on `localhost:8080`, submitting Ajax request to `localhost:8882` (stubby4j) is not allowed unless correct headers are set
 ________________________________________________

 Commandline Usage